open-canada/vitals/docs/readme.md

 ### Sources and Findings

-#### Source 1
+Last Updated: 2022-02-10

 [gc1] "Cases* following vaccination, COVID-19 Daily Epidemiology Update"*, Public Health Agency of Canada,  <https://health-infobase.canada.ca/covid-19/epidemiological-summary-covid-19-cases.html#a9> ([archived reports](https://github.com/open-canada/vitals/tree/main/docs/COVID-19%20epidemiology%20updates))

-NB: The statistics reported in this source are computed using the death data since December 2020, when  there were no fully vaccinated Canadians yet, but many cases happened (More exactly: There were 0 fully-vaccinated in December, < 1% for most of January,  <3%  until May).
-This is known as *algorithmic bias*, which skews results favourably towards fully-vaccinated cases, and which can be removed using  the technique described in [this paper](https://open-canada.github.io/vitals/comment2.pdf).
-The number below are quoted directrly from the source.
+NB: The statistics reported in this source are computed using  death data since December 2020, when  there were no fully vaccinated Canadians yet, but when many cases happened (More exactly: There were 0 fully-vaccinated in December, < 1% for most of January,  <3%  until May).
+This is known as *algorithmic bias*, which skews results favourably towards fully-vaccinated cases, and which can be removed using  technique described in [this paper](https://open-canada.github.io/vitals/comment2.pdf).
+The numbers below are quoted directrly from the source.

-Last Updated: 2022-02-10

 <!--